Ed-Fi-Exchange-OSS/Meadowlark/docs/design/caching/README.md

 In this sense, "external" is relative to the API application; as shown, the cache provider is inside the Docker network.
 It should also be trivial to configure for access to a cache provider outside of the Docker network (e.g. a managed service like Amazon Elasticache).
+The cache provider itself might distributed / clustered, though only a single node is shown.

 ```mermaid
 flowchart LR